nginx/unit-docs/source/installation.rst

       # make :nxt_term:`node <This is the --node option value from ./configure nodejs>`-local-install

    If you haven't specified the :option:`!--local` :ref:`directory
-   <installation-nodejs>` with :program:`./configure nodejs` earlier, provide
+   <installation-modules-nodejs>` with :program:`./configure nodejs`
-   it here: :command:`DESTDIR=/your/project/directory`.
+   earlier, provide it here: :command:`DESTDIR=/your/project/directory`.
 If both options are specified, :option:`!DESTDIR` prefixes the :option:`!--local` value.

    However, mind that global installation is the recommended method for the Node.js module.